US golfer Tiger Woods in hospital after car crash | DW | 23.02.2021

 Police have opened an investigation into the crash.

 This is the third time Woods has been involved in a car investigation.
-The most notorious was the early morning after Thanksgiving in 2009, when his SUV ran over a fire hydrant and hit a tree.
+The most notorious took place in 2009 in the early morning after Thanksgiving, when his SUV ran over a fire hydrant and hit a tree.

 In May 2017, Florida police found him asleep behind the wheel of a car parked awkwardly on the side of the road.